 • NB: You must discuss this with the FGB Privacy Champion prior to obtaining consent from your participants and prior to openly publishing the data.

-• If the “Green” data cannot be openly published, then when filling in the metadata form, under “Data Package Access” choose “restricted access” if you plan to provide access upon a valid request or “closed access” if the data should never be accessed by other parties in the future.
+• If the “Green” data cannot be openly published, then when filling in the metadata form, under “Data Package Access” choose “restricted access” if you plan to provide access upon a valid request to reuse the data.
+Choose “closed access” if the data should never be accessed except for verification purposes.

 • Who will grant access to the data on the long-term?